pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 *Schiedam Gun 1, one of a dozen cannon ‘landmarks’ on the wreck site, courtesy of the late Mark Milburn.*

 ![One of the Schiedam swivel guns with 50cm scale, courtesy of the late Mark Milburn](website-images/4-Schiedam-swivel-gun-at-Charelstwon.jpg)
-*One of the Schiedam swivel guns with 50cm scale, courtesy of the late Mark Milburn.*
+*One of the Schiedam swivel guns with 50cm scale; photo from Historic England archives.*

 ![Lead vessels from ‘Hollandia’ and 'Schiedam'.
 Photo courtesy of Anthony Randall](website-images/5-Lead-pots-one-on-left-from-Schiedam.jpg)
 *Lead vessels from ‘Hollandia’ and 'Schiedam'.
 Photo courtesy of Anthony Randall.*